bhimrazy/sem-segmentation/docs.md

 ### Configuring the Training Process

+    Various callbacks are used in this project:

-    We have also used `EarlyStopping` callback.
-It is used to stop the training process when the validation loss stops improving.
-It helps in preventing overfitting.
+    1. EarlyStopping: Halts training when validation loss plateaus, preventing overfitting.

-    We have also used `ModelCheckpoint` callback.
-It is used to save the best model during the training process.
-It helps in preventing overfitting.
-In our case it saves top 3 models based on the validation loss.
+    2. ModelCheckpoint: Saves the top 3 models based on validation loss.

-    We have also used `LearningRateMonitor` callback.
-It is used to log the learning rate during the training process.
-It helps in visualizing the learning rate during the training process.

-    We have also used `WandbLogger` callback.
-It is used to log the training process.
-It helps in visualizing the training process.
-    We hae also used `MLFlowLogger` callback.
-It is used to log the training process.
-It helps in visualizing the training process.
+    3. LearningRateMonitor: Logs the learning rate throughout training.

+    Multiple loggers are used:

+    WandbLogger: Visualizes and logs training progress, hyperparameters, artifacts, facilitating comparisons and sharing results.
+    MLFlowLogger: Assists in local experiment visualization and logging.

     We could have just use any one of the logging tool but we have used both of them to show how we can use multiple logging tools at the same time.
 We can also use other logging tools like Tensorboard, Neptune, etc.
     We mainly used MLFlow to visualize experiments locally and then also used wandb at the same time to share the results with the team and also to log artifacts like images, checkpoints of model.
 We can also use MLFlow to log artifacts but we have used wandb for that.

-    In this project,We have used `Trainer` class from PyTorch Lightning.
-It is used to train the model.
-It uses the following parameters:
+    In this project,The Trainer class from PyTorch Lightning is utilized, incorporating parameters such as:

     1. max_epochs: 100.
 The maximum number of epochs to train the model.
 It is set to 100.
 But the training process will stop if the validation loss stops improving.
 It is updated based on the experimentation needs.
     2. accelerator: cuda.
 It means that the model will be trained on GPU.
 If we want to train the model on CPU, we can change it to cpu.